BedquiltDB/bedquilt-core/doc/guide/concepts.md

 - The logic of BedquiltDB is performed inside the database, close to the data
 - Driver libraries become very simple to implement and test

+For more information on setting up BedquiltDB, see [Installation](installation.md).

 ## Drivers